Navigating the Complexities of Retirement Planning

 Deciding what to do with your old 401(k) plan is an important step in securing your financial future.
 Evaluating your options, including leaving your funds in the existing plan, rolling over to a new employer’s plan, or transferring to an IRA, requires careful consideration.
 Take into account your investment preferences, fees, tax implications, and long-term retirement goals when making your decision.

 Members of National REIA can save up to $784, including a free consultation with the founder, one year of VIP customer service, and the opportunity to set up a new account for only $1.
 Plus, there are no annual fees until your first investment.
 You’ll also receive one free expedited transaction processing and two complimentary outgoing wires for your real estate deals.
-Please visit www.iraasset.app/nationalreia for more info.
+Please visit web.iraasset.app/nationalreia for more info.

 Carl Fischer is a founder and principal of CAMA Self-Directed IRA, LLC (dba CamaPlan).
 CamaPlan is a national, self-directed tax advantaged plan administrator company headquartered in Ambler, PA.